zer0Percent/todoList/README.md

 ## Explain briefly your technical design and why do you think is the best approach to this problem.
 Front-end:
 * Four component were implemented.
 Two of them are dedicated to show a pop-up to edit/create a new task when clicking certains buttons.
-* implemented a service to perform the calls to de REST API.
+* I implemented a service to perform the calls to de REST API.
 I used an observable variable to keep a track of the tasks retrieved by the GET method because, when adding a new task or modifying one, we need to show up the new tasks (we update the content that is being watched).

 Back-end
 * I used a SQLite database in order to persist the information.
 I applied Entity Framework Core and ASP.NET Core concepts to make the CRUD application with a entity named Task.